ualibraries/archivematica/README.md

 ## Introduction

-Archivematica built from artifactual sources.
+Archivematica built from artifactual docker images.
 This [1.7.x series](https://github.com/artefactual-labs/am/blob/master/compose/README.md) was designed from the ground up to work with docker - each service has it's own container.
-Test2

-This docker image was built from archivematica's installation [instructions](https://www.archivematica.org/en/docs/archivematica-1.6/admin-manual/installation/installation/)

-This release has a [docker-compose example](https://github.com/ualibraries/archivematica/tree/1.6.1-beta3/compose/shibboleth) integrating with shibboleth to provide only security protection.
-The up-n-coming 1.7 release has some [examples](https://github.com/JiscRDSS/rdss-archivematica) of full shibboleth integration where user attributes are used in addition to the security protection.
+This release has a full [docker-compose example](https://github.com/ualibraries/archivematica/tree/1.7.1/compose/shibboleth) integration with shibboleth where its user attributes are used in addition to the security protection.

 ## Packaging

-Archivematica is a complex piece of software, and to create an all-in-one self-contained container the following packaging strategies were used:
+Archivematica is a complex piece of software.
+Since the 1.7.x or higher is designed to work with docker, the goal of the packaging is to add services in a complementary manner above and beyond what is provided by artefactual.

-### Two stage installation

-Archivematica creates database tables, pulls latest anti-virus rules, ie a number of tasks which require running instances of databases, which isn't possible when creating a docker image using a Dockerfile.

-This requires taking a two stage installation approach.

-The first stage, happening within the Dockerfile, accomplishes:

-1. Creation of required system users such as 'archivematica', 'nginx', 'mysql' so the uid:gid are well defined, and can be easily changed during docker creation to fit existing deployment setups.
-This also allows clean definition of docker volumes for root directories of these services.
-2. Install all pre-requisites used by the archivematica packages, including latest python pip installed libraries.
-3. Download, but not install, archivematica packages.

-The second stage, happening the first time an archivematica docker container instance is ran, accomplishes:

-1. Change uid:gid values of system users per CHOWN_<USER>=uid:gid environment variables via the script [chown-archivematica.sh](https://github.com/ualibraries/archivematica/blob/master/docker/chown-archivematica.sh).
-Within the container, the script is located at /usr/share/archivematica/docker/chown-archivematica.sh.
-2. Installation of mysql, elasticsearch, archivematica-storage, archivematica-server, archivematica-client, archivematica-dashboard through the script [setup-archivematica.sh](https://github.com/ualibraries/archivematica/blob/master/docker/setup-archivematica.sh).
-Within the container, the script is located at /usr/share/archivematica/docker/setup-archivematica.sh.
-3. Email the sysadmin when the second stage is complete, with a log of second stage installtion through the script [setup-log-archivematica.sh](https://github.com/ualibraries/archivematica/blob/master/docker/setup-log-archivematica.sh).
-Within the container, the script is located at /usr/share/archivematica/docker/setup-log-archivematica.sh.
-4. Startup each of the services through the script [entrypoint-archivematica.sh](https://github.com/ualibraries/archivematica/blob/master/docker/service-archivematica.sh).
-Within the container, the script is located at /entrypoint-archivematica.sh.
+This is accomplished through [docker-compose override](https://docs.docker.com/compose/extends/) functionality.
+In addition, Artefactual does not provide docker images of archivematica release branches, so four archivematica service docker images are created from release branches: mcp-server, mcp-client, dashboard, and storage-service.

 ## Dependencies
 This docker image of archivematica requires the following environment dependencies: